 - Plan out the shape of your house and draw all the pieces you need on to paper.
 Cut them out and use them as a template for cutting your gingerbread.

-- Place your dough shapes onto your trays and place in the fridge for 15 minutes before baking at 180°C for 12-15 minutes.
+- Place your dough shapes onto your trays and bake at 180°C for 12-15 minutes.

 Top tips for building a gingerbread house